Apple Music: Record label cartel

 In negotiations with record labels for the new service, Apple allegedly attempted to encourage record labels to pull their content from the free, ad-supported tiers of competing services such as Spotify and Amazon Music in order to drive adoption of Apple Music and offered an incentive to Universal Music Group to pull its content from YouTube.
-The U.S. Department of Justice and Federal Trade Commission launched an investigation into this alleged cartel in May 2015.
+The United States Department of Justice and Federal Trade Commission launched an investigation into this alleged cartel in May 2015.

 Announcement and launch

 The announcement happened as the signature "one more thing..." reveal at Apple's conference.
-Hip hop artist Drake appeared onstage at the announcement event to elaborate on how he used the Connect platform, and Apple subsequently emphasized how "unsigned artists can share their music on Connect, too", in contrast to the iTunes Store, where small, independent artists were finding it difficult to participate.
+Hip hop artist Drake appeared onstage at the announcement event to elaborate on how he used the Connect platform, and Apple subsequently emphasized how "Independent music can share their music on Connect, too", in contrast to the iTunes Store, where small, independent artists were finding it difficult to participate.

 Apple Music launched on June 30, 2015, in 100 countries.
 Earlier, new users used to receive a three-month free trial subscription, which changed to a monthly fee after three months.
 The trial lasts for a month now.
 A family plan allows six users to share a subscription at a reduced rate.
 Apple originally sought to enter the market at a lower price point for the service, but the music industry rejected the plan.
 The service debuted as an updated Music app on the iOS 8.4 update.
 Apple TV and Android device support was planned for a "fall" 2015 launch.
 A previously unreleased song by Pharrell Williams, entitled "Freedom", was used in promotional material and announced as an exclusive release on the launch of the service.
 The "History of Sound" advert for the launch of the Apple Music service was soundtracked by the tune There Is No Light by Wildbirds & Peacedrums, from their 2009 album The Snake.
 Upon its launch, Beats Music subscriptions and playlists were migrated to Apple Music, and the service was discontinued.

 In May 2016, a student membership was announced, that discounted the regular price of a subscription by 50%.
 The student plan was initially only available for eligible students in the United States, United Kingdom, Germany, Denmark, Ireland, Australia, and New Zealand, but was expanded to an additional 25 countries in November 2016.

 In February 2016, Music Business Worldwide reported that, with Apple Music having launched in Turkey and Taiwan in the previous week, the service was available in 113 countries.
 The publication further wrote that those countries accounted for 59 regions that competing service Spotify did not.
 In August 2016, Apple Music was launched in Israel and South Korea.

 On April 21, 2020, Apple announced that Apple Music would be expanding to an additional 52 countries around the world bringing the total to 167 worldwide.